 The 2015 Frederick Speaker Series will again serve as a prism for new ideas, as we invite the best and the brightest minds to take center stage in our community.
-World-class speakers will engage with our audiences, illuminating current events, culture, politics and sports.
+World-class speakers will engage with our audiences, illuminating current events, culture, politics and science.

 Purchase the Meet and Greet option for an opportunity to join the Speaker in a private reception (limit of 100 to be sold) for an additional $75.00 per ticket.
 The Meet & Greet Receptions will follow each presentation.

 BUY ALL FOUR SPEAKERS AND SAVE 15% OFF THE REGULAR TICKET PRICE!